node-m2m/m2m-edge-example/README.md

 In this example, we will setup endpoint devices communicating to each other through a local area network using tcp.

-The devices are also accessible from the cloud through so you can configure and develop your applications from a browser interface.
+The devices are also accessible from the cloud so you can configure and develop your applications using a browser interface.

 ![](assets/m2m-edge.svg)